vmuxIO/vmuxIO/README.md

 check IOMMU state at `sudo cat /sys/kernel/debug/iommu/intel/dmar_translation_struct`

-check IOMMU page table at `sudo cat /sys/kernel/debug/iommu/intel/domain_translation_struct` where `IOVA_PFN` is the IOVA (io virtual address) used by the device, and `PTE` is the corresponding host pysical address.
+check IOMMU page table at `sudo cat /sys/kernel/debug/iommu/intel/domain_translation_struct` where `IOVA_PFN` is the IOVA (io virtual address; page aligned, so multiply with 0x1000) used by the device, and `PTE` is the corresponding host pysical address.

-Use `kmod-tools-virt_to_phys_user` from `nix/kmod-tools.nix` to check if your userspace actually maps the expected physical address.
+Use `kmod-tools-virt_to_phys_user` or `kmod-tools-pagemap_dump` from `nix/kmod-tools.nix` to check if your userspace actually maps the expected physical address.

 ## Pass through VFs